In a party with Sasha and ex-BBBs, Alok opens the 1st musical water slide in Brazil - 12/05/2021

 The launch of the attraction was Alok style, with lots of music.
 The DJ commanded the pick-ups, putting a group of celebrities to dance before descending on the psychedelic attraction.

-Sasha Meneghel and her husband João Figueiredo took the opportunity to test the adrenaline during the live show while ex-BBBs Gleici Damasceno, Camilla de Lucas, Elana Valenaria, Thaís Braz and João Luiz Pedrosa shared the floor with influencers such as Romana Novais, Alok’s wife , and Thaynara OG.
+Sasha Meneghel and her husband João Figueiredo took the opportunity to test the adrenaline during the live show while ex-BBBs Gleici Damasceno, Camilla de Lucas, Elana Valenaria, Thaís Braz and João Luiz Pedrosa shared the floor with influencers such as Romana Novais, Alok’s wife .
+Rotate the gallery and see the famous at launch:

+Influencer Thaynara OG broadcast live the animation in the access line to the three musical slides of the new toy:

 Toy or ballad?